 Disclaimer (Artificial intelligence)

-Option 1:

 Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

 REFERNCES

 1. Department of History, Ahmadu Bello University, Zaria, Nigeria, Nasidi N. ‘MUST THEY GO TO SCHOOL?’
 NORTHERN NIGERIA AND THE CHALLENGES OF GIRL CHILD EDUCATION, 1999-2015. jhs.
 2024 Sep;60–9.